MesterMan03/blog/docs/the-phalanx-formation.md

 The main weakness of the phalanx was that its right side was almost completely open, because all the hoplites had their shields on their left arms.
 This apparently even caused them to drift toward the right, according to the historian Thucydides.
 Another important weakness was that phalanxes were only effective in a plain, since hills would break the line of battle, allowing enemies to enter and defeat the army.
 And finally, since hoplites never had any proper training, if the battle lasted too long, the frontmost line of soldiers would just collapse from being too tired, leaving the rest of the phalanx open and undefended.

 This caused the phalanx to eventually lose out to the Roman legion.
 Their first battle was the Battle of Heraclea in 280 BCE, in which Pyrrhus of Epirus defeated the Romans, but lost a lot of soldiers because the Roman army was more flexible and could keep replacing the soldiers in the front line, which allowed them to keep fighting for much longer.
-The loss of King Phillip V of Macedonia at Cynoscephalae to Roman commander Titus Quinctus Flamininus in June 197 BCE is considered the best example of how legions are superior to the phalanx.
+The loss of King Philip V of Macedon at Cynoscephalae to Roman commander Titus Quinctus Flamininus in June 197 BCE is considered the best example of how legions are superior to the phalanx.

 And so ended the glorious days of the phalanx.